APPLYING FOR SOCIAL SECURITY DISABILITY

 THE ADVANTAGE OF USING AN ATTORNEY

 Using an attorney familiar with disability cases can be crucial in improving your chances of receiving an allowance since he is familiar with the complex issues involved.
-Because the majority of cases can take up to six months to resolve, he can often shorten the time needed by the state to make a decision and improve your chances for approval on your intial application since about 60% of those initally applying are denied.
+It is a great mistake for individuals to represent themselves.
+Lawyers have the knowledge and experience to assist you from filling out paperwork to handling appeals.
+He can also help obtain evidence from individuals such as your treating doctor to strengthen your claim.
+In addition, he can prepare you for questions the administrative law judge may ask you regarding your medical problems.
+Because the majority of cases can take up to six months to resolve, he can often shorten the time needed by the state to make a decision and improve your chances for approval on your initial application since over 60% of those applying are denied.

 What To Do While Waiting For Your Disability Application To Be Processed